NVIDIA-AI-IOT/deepstream_reference_apps/README.md

 ## Installing Pre-requisites: ##

-Download and install DeepStream 2.0
+If the target platform is a dGPU, download and install DeepStream 2.0.
+For Tegra platforms, flash your device with Jetpack 3.3 and install Deepstream 1.5.

 Install GStreamer pre-requisites using:
    `sudo apt-get install libgstreamer-plugins-base1.0-dev libgstreamer1.0-dev`